-The feedback and approval process allows you to increase the collective participation of users in projects and will serve as a standard form of agreement when it comes to approving or rejecting your work.
+The feedback and approval process increase users' collective project participation.
+It will serve as a standard form of agreement in project workflows.

-The approval process allows you to be in sync with all the project stakeholders while assuring faster feedback loops, making projects move a lot smoother.
+The approval process allows users to sync with all the stakeholders involved while assuring faster feedback loops, making the project pipeline smoother.

 Creating a Request

 On the upper right-hand corner, the ‘Request Approval’ button will open up a panel where you’ll be able to add reviewers to that specific asset.
 You can choose one or more colleagues or invite whole groups using the right-hand side tab on that same window.

 Once selected the reviewers, it’s time to adjust the settings on the right-hand side tab.
 This step shows the parameters used for asset approvals.